 Other examples include specialty needs patients.
 Some patients need their medications in liquid form when there is not a commercially available option.
 Also, some patients cannot tolerate certain excipients (inactive ingredients contained within medications) such as gluten, dyes or artificial sweeteners; compounding allows for trained pharmacy personnel to make these medications without these ingredients for patients with specific food allergies.

 We are not all “one size fits all.”
-If you have a special need that requires customization of your medication, please call and see how we can help meet your needs.
+If you have a special need that requires customization of your medication, please contact us and see how we can help meet your needs.

 Jarrod graduated from the University of Kentucky College of Pharmacy in 2001.
 He is specially trained in pharmaceutical compounding and has specifically been a compounding pharmacist since 2004.
 He, his wife and 6 children are active in their community and local church.